 I was delighted yesterday to find on my doormat Studies in Church History 48 (2012), in which there is my own article on the archbishops of Canterbury and theatre censorship between 1909-49.
 It is available direct from Boydell and Brewer or from the Ecclesiastical History Society, or at an academic library near you.
-It will not be available on Open Access for a while yet, but for now, here is an edited extract which gives a flavour of the whole.
+Here is an edited extract which gives a flavour of the whole, or read the whole thing here.

 [from the Introduction]